MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-protection-cpp.md

 Creating a publishing handler requires three steps:

  1) Extract a serialized publishing license as `std::vector<uint8_t>` from the protected content.
- 2) Use the `mip::ProtectionDescriptor` to instantiate `mip::ProtectionHandler::ConsumptionSettings`.
+ 2) Use the serialized publishing license to instantiate `mip::ProtectionHandler::ConsumptionSettings`.
  3) Call `mip::ProtectionEngine::CreateProtectionHandlerForConsumptionAsync()` passing in the `ConsumptionSettings` object, observer, and promise.

 This example assumes that the publishing license has already been read from some source and stored in `std::vector<uint8_t> serializedPublishingLicense`.